oracle/terraform-provider-oci/website/docs/r/iot_digital_twin_instance.html.markdown

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `external_key` - A unique identifier for the physical entity (typically an IoT device) represented by the digital twin instance.
 This could be a Bluetooth address, Ethernet MAC address, or serial number, depending on the use case.
 If not provided, the system will automatically generate one.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `gateways` - An array of unique ids ([OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)) of the IoT digital twin instances with connectivityType equals to GATEWAY.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource.
 * `iot_domain_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IoT domain.
 * `state` - The current state of the digital twin instance.